hypo69/hypo/docs/gemini/consultant/ru/scenario/__init__.md

 """
 .. module:: src.scenario
    :platform: Windows, Unix
-   :synopsis: Module with scenario execution functions for suppliers.
+   :synopsis: Module with scenario execution functions.

-This module provides functions for executing scenarios defined in files or passed as dictionaries.
-It interacts with a supplier object to fetch data and execute actions.
+   This module provides functions for running scenarios defined in files or dictionaries.
+   It interacts with a Supplier object to execute the scenarios, leveraging an Executor.
+   The module supports various input formats, including individual scenario files and lists of scenarios.
 """
-from src.logger import logger
 from .executor import (
     run_scenario,
     run_scenarios,
     run_scenario_file,
     run_scenario_files,
     execute_PrestaShop_insert,
     execute_PrestaShop_insert_async,
 )
-from src.utils.jjson import j_loads, j_loads_ns # Импортируем необходимые функции для обработки json
+from src.logger import logger

 def run_scenario_files(supplier, scenario_files):
     """
     Executes scenarios from a list of files.

-    :param supplier: The supplier object to use for execution.
+    :param supplier: The supplier object.
     :param scenario_files: A list of scenario file names.
-    :raises Exception: If any error occurs during execution.
+    :raises TypeError: if scenario_files is not a list.
+    :raises FileNotFoundError: if any file is not found.
     """
+    if not isinstance(scenario_files, list):
+        logger.error("Scenario files must be a list")
+        raise TypeError("scenario_files must be a list")
+    for file in scenario_files:
         try:
-        for file in scenario_files:
+          # ... (possible file processing)
           run_scenario_file(supplier, file)
-    except Exception as e:
+        except FileNotFoundError as e:
-        logger.error(f'Error executing scenario files: {e}')
+          logger.error(f"File not found: {e}")
+          raise

 def run_scenarios(supplier, scenarios):
     """
     Executes scenarios from a list or dictionary.

-    :param supplier: The supplier object to use for execution.
+    :param supplier: The supplier object.
     :param scenarios: A list or dictionary of scenarios.
-    :raises Exception: If any error occurs during execution.
     """
-    try:
+    # ... (logic for handling scenarios)
     if isinstance(scenarios, list):
         for scenario in scenarios:
             run_scenario(supplier, scenario)
     elif isinstance(scenarios, dict):
         run_scenario(supplier, scenarios)
     else:
-            logger.error("Invalid input for scenarios.
-Must be a list or dictionary.") except Exception as e:
+        logger.error("Invalid scenario format.
+Must be a list or a dictionary.")
-        logger.error(f'Error executing scenarios: {e}')